autonlab/Predictive-Maintenance-/Scania Trucks Air Pressure System Failure Prediction /Documentation/SOURCES.md

-You can find in this file some useful links and resources for the "Air pressure system failures in Scania trucks" dataset.
+# Useful links and resources for the "Air pressure system failures in Scania trucks" dataset

 This datasets have been downloaded from the UCI ML Repository.
 You can acces online this data via the link below: https://archive.ics.uci.edu/ml/datasets/APS+Failure+at+Scania+Trucks